At a Glance

 ✨Demonstrate Networking Knowledge

-Since the role requires a solid understanding of networking technologies, brush up on load balancing, DNS, and network policies like Calico and MetalLB.
+Since networking is crucial for this role, brush up on your understanding of load balancing, DNS, and network policies like Calico and MetalLB.
 Be ready to answer technical questions and provide examples of how you've implemented these technologies in past roles.